vespa-engine/documentation/documentation/tutorials/blog-recommendation.md

 TODO: add a summary here of what we accomplished and way forward from here.
 {% endcomment %}

-You can now move on to the [blog-recommendation-nn.html](next part of the tutorial) where we improve accuracy using a simple neural network.
+You can now move on to the [next part of the tutorial](blog-recommendation-nn.html) where we improve accuracy using a simple neural network.